 If we decide that the debt cannot be written off, you are permitted to collect the debt from the consumer.
-If we decide to write off the debt, you cannot claim the following debt from the consumer:
+If we decide to write off the debt, you are not permitted to claim the following debt from the consumer:

-- The loss that we have not paid to you because you have not complied with the Conditions and Norms. - The amount that we have not paid to you because this did not come under the loss, for example because: - It is your 10% excess. - The total of the repayments you have received from the consumer is less than the amount for which we stand surety according to the annuity calculation in A.1.2.
+- The loss that we have not paid to you because you have not complied with the Conditions and Norms. - The amount that we have not paid to you because this did not come under the loss, for example because: - It is your 10% excess (eigen risico). - The total of the repayments you have received from the consumer is less than the amount for which we stand surety according to the annuity calculation in A.1.2.